couchbase/java-dcp-client/HOWTO-RELEASE.md

 ## Bump the project version number

-1. Edit `pom.xml` and remove the `-SNAPSHOT` prefix from the version string.
+1. Edit `pom.xml` and remove the `-SNAPSHOT` suffix from the version string.
 2. Edit `integration-test/pom.xml` and update the `dcp.client.version` property to match the version string in Step 1.
 3. Edit `README.md` and bump the version numbers.
 There may be references to the next snapshot release, so remember to edit those too.